VirgoAsumita/A-prompt-for-learning-a-foreign-language/README.md

-You should use the name of your target language instead of XXX.
+You should use the name of your target language instead of XXX in LLM.